This serious, painful condition is the most common form of arthritis and can affect any joint.

 - Age.
 The risk of developing OA increases with age and symptoms generally, but not always, appear in people over 50.

 - Joint injury.
 A bone fracture or cartilage or ligament tear can lead to OA, sometimes more quickly than in cases where there is not an obvious injury.

 - Overuse.
 Using the same joints over and over in a job or sport can result in OA.

 - Obesity.
-Extra weight puts more stress on a joint and fats cells promote inflammation.
+Excess weight adds stress and pressure on a joint, plus fats cells promote inflammation.

-- Genes.
-People with family members who have OA are more likely to develop OA.
+- Genetics.
+People with family members who have OA are more likely to develop it.

-- Sex.
-Women are more likely to develop OA than men
+- Gender.
+Women are more likely to develop OA than men.

-- Pain or aching in the joint during activity, after long activity or at the end of the day.
+- Pain or aching in a joint during activity, after long activity or at the end of the day.

 - Joint stiffness usually occurs first thing in the morning or after resting.

 - Limited range of motion that may go away after movement.

 - Clicking or popping sound when a joint bends.

 - Joint instability or buckling (as when a knee gives out).